miiwo/granblue_api/README.md

 ## Usage
-This API is publically hosted at: `api.skyfaring-domain.xyz`
+This API is publically hosted at: `https://api.skyfaring-domain.xyz`
 | Is it Up? |
 | :-:       |
 | :white_check_mark:       |